Aeroluna/LunaCoopMod/README.md

 - Removed Junker skins for Deimos Viking, Theia Raven, Sovereign Battlecruiser, and Strike Fighters.
 - Added Covert-Ops portraits for Deimos Viking, Theia Raven, and Sovereign Battlecruiser.

 Despite being called Han & Horner, once you got all the upgrades, it just turned into "Oops!
 All Han!".
 Now you get to keep some of that "elite Dominion" aesthestic in your army.
-Plus, it felt really silly that upgrading a Battlecruiser with Yamatos would strap two giant knives to its side.
+It also felt really silly that upgrading a Battlecruiser with Yamatos would strap two giant knives to its side.

 - Fixed a bug where Call in the Fleet's initial targeting position would be offset when casted over flying pathing blockers.
 - Fixed a bug where Call in the Fleet would launch at a different trajectory than intended.